Ship live translations

 false |

-Storage & API
+Storage & Persistence

 GET /admin/flags

-→ { "flags": { "youtube_input": true, "broadcast": false, ... } }
+Response: { "flags": { "youtube_input": true, "mic_input": true, ... } }

 GET /admin/flags/:flag

-→ { "flag": "broadcast", "value": true }
+Response: { "flag": "youtube_input", "value": true }

 File Structure